 This same word for "houses" is used in the Sermon on the Mount as in giving bad "gifts" or "houses" (i.e., built on "sand") to your "children".

-The "birds" as false teachers who use deception want the flock to be "better together" or "all in the same boat" or "all in the same vote" or "all in the some house", etc. Instead of putting their "candle" or "opinion" under a on objective "measure" they like to hold up that false light for all in their "house" (apparently built on a "mountain") to see.
+The "birds" as false teachers who use deception want the flock to be "better together" or "all in the same boat" or "all in the same vote" or "all in the same house", etc. Instead of putting their "candle" or "opinion" under an objective "measure" they like to hold up that false light for all in their "house" (apparently built on a "mountain") to see.

 Matthew 5:15Neitherdomenlight a candle, andput it underabushel, but on a candlestick; and it giveth light unto all that are in the house. [kjv]